-Confronting vote dilution — which occurs in unfair districts that weaken or drown out Black and Brown voters’ voices — and addressing barriers that deny voting opportunities in a way that is efficient and effective for both voters and local governments within the state.
+Confronting vote dilution — which occurs in unfair districts that weaken or drown out Black and Brown voters’ voices — and addressing barriers that deny voting opportunities in a way that is efficient and cost effective for both voters and local governments within the state.

 Launching a preclearance program administered by a new independent Florida Voting Rights Act Commission.
 This program will require local governments with records of discrimination to prove that certain voting changes won’t harm voters of color before they can go into effect.